Sync Shopify Orders to Salesforce Opportunities with Opportunity Products

 The step sends a POST request to Salesforce's OpportunityLineItem API endpoint with the transformed data from Step 9.
 Salesforce creates a new OpportunityLineItem record for the current line item in the loop, linking it to the Opportunity created in Step 6 and the Product from your Salesforce catalog.
 This includes quantity, unit price, and any calculated discounts.
 The loop continues until all line items have been processed and added to the opportunity.

-*Required: These following must be installed before using this workflow.
+*Required: The following must be used with this workflow.

 Customize this workflow even further: